 Case in point, esports in the Philippines now has the full backing of the local government.
 Since 2017, the Philippine government have pledged to help provide support for the growing competitiv esports scene in the Philippines.
 Also, the country’s biggest telephone corporations, such as PLDT and Globe, have since hosted multiple national tournaments.

-Top Esports Betting Sites – Where is best to bet on in Philippines?
+Top Esports Betting Sites for September 2019 – Where is best to bet on in Philippines?

 |Betting Site||Bonus info||Visit|